What are the best grooming products for cats and dogs?

 Tropiclean Papaya and Coconut Luxury 2-in-1 Pet Shampoo And Conditioner

-This 2-in-1 shampoo removes dirt and debris from hair while also conditioning the coat to remove tangles.
+This two-in-one shampoo removes dirt and debris from hair, while also conditioning the coat to remove tangles.
 Since it’s soap-free, it’s gentle enough for most pets and won’t wash away topical treatments.
 Sold by Amazon

 Don’t worry about your living room smelling like a damp dog, thanks to this pet dryer.
 Choose between low or high settings that run from 81 to 160 degrees.
 It also comes with a 10-foot flexible hose and two types of nozzles to reach all the nooks and crannies.
 Sold by Amazon